Polygonum buxiforme montanum (Brenckle) R.J.Davis

 Common Name: Douglas' Knotweed

-Polygonum douglasii is an annual plant that can grow up to 0.30 metres tall.
+Polygonum douglasii is an erect, unbranched or branched, annual plant that can grow around 5 - 80cm tall[

 Although no specific mention has been made for this species, there have been reports that some members of this genus can cause photosensitivity in susceptible people.